Once a decision is made in your code, using flags and decision statements to make the same decision over and over again is hazardous.

 In other words, am I making a new decision or repeating another one?

-as possible hazards in your workplace.
+Think about flow control statements as possible hazards in your workplace.

 In the previous example there were duplicate switch statements because we did not ask if the decision had already been made.